 Let’s begin with an examination of the most recent admissions data.

-The Class of 2024 was selected from 53,313 applications; 33,598 were admitted for an acceptance rate of 63%, far higher than the previous year, and also a figure that does not fully capture just how selective OSU-Columbus has become.
-For comparison, there were 47,703 applications for admission into the Buckeye Class of 2023 and 25,634 were accepted.
-This works out to a 53.7% acceptance rate.
+The Class of 2025 was selected from 58,180 applications; 33,269 were admitted.
+This makes the Ohio State acceptance rate 57%, far lower than the previous year (68%).
+Yet, this figure does not fully capture just how selective OSU-Columbus has become.
 Unlike many other flagship state schools, the admission standards for residents and out-of-staters are actually quite comparable.
-In-state applicants to the university were admitted at a healthy 54.3% rate, while non-residents gained admission at a 54.9% clip in the 2018-19 admissions cycle.
+In-state applicants to the university are admitted at nearly identical rates.
+The in-state rate was two points higher for the Class of 2024.

 Ohio State Admissions – SAT, GPA, and Class Rank

 For the Class of 2025, the mid-50% SAT range for enrolled freshmen was 1260-1420; the ACT range was 26-32.
 Only 21% of applicants submitted an SAT score while 64% included an ACT result in their application.
 Among enrolled first-year students, 64% hailed from the top 10%, while 94% earned a place in the top 25%.

 Admissions Trends & Notes

 - The university has adopted a test-optional policy.

 - However, they still list test scores as “very important “to the admissions process.